 I hired Kendall Jenner, Ashley Sky, Aygemang Clay, Damaris Aguiar, Lyall Aston was a photographer, Sagette Van Embden was responsible for video production, the styling was done by Lina Palacios and Mary Guthrie handled hair and makeup.

 The production was so insane, that I was simply in awe.
 By using Southwest Airlines buddy passes, I decided to fly everyone down to Malibu, CA. Most of these incredibly hot girls never encountered this form of travel, I can guarantee that much!

 All the time, I was sweating bullets, hoping that everything works out for the best.
 I endured a lot of stress during those days.

 Lesson 5 Don’t put yourself down

 In entrepreneurship, you’ve got to be ready to keep on fighting, and embrace the challenges.
-I’m not gonna lie, there were plenty of time where I thought the competition would eat me alive, and I was nothing more than a ’pretender’.
+I’m not gonna lie, there was plenty of time where I thought the competition would eat me alive, and I was nothing more than a ’pretender’.

 However, be aware that the best tactics were always fake it til you make it!
 Still, let’s get back to the story.
 I rented a van and an HQ in Malibu through Airbnb.

 Looking back on it now, I can’t help myself but laugh.